 Under-nutrition remains a key concern in Sri Lanka with the number of underweight children having increased since 2009.
 A quarter of children under-five are underweight and 13% have stunted growth.
 Such early setbacks then negatively impact childrenâ€™s development and performance at school.

 In comparison to some of its neighbours, Sri Lanka seems to have made good progress in terms of access to school.
 However, there are huge disparities between the availability and quality of education between urban and poorer rural areas.
 In fact, a child from a rural farming community is only half as likely to complete the compulsory level of secondary education and one-tenth as likely to reach post-secondary education as those from urban communities.

 Compassion's work in Sri Lanka began in 2010, with local churches reaching out to more than 1,000 babies and their mothers through partnership with Compassion's Child Survival Programme.
 The Child Sponsorship Programme was then started in January 2012.
 Currently, more than 11,898Â registered children participate in 63 child development centres.

 Project days in Sri Lanka are generally held on Saturdays.
 During a typical project day, sponsored children will participate in activities such as ...

-- 10.30am Break time and snack.
+- 10.30am Break time.
 Children can play in a safe environment and develop friendships.
-The children get biscuits and milk and, on some days, fresh juice.

 - 11.00am Social lessons.
 From conflict resolution to developing healthy self-esteem, children who often come from challenging home environments are taught social and personal skills.

 - 12.00pm Lunch and social time.
-Lunch usually consists of rice, meat or fish, vegetables and fruit.
+The meals usually consists of rice, meat or fish, vegetables and fruit.

 - 14.00pm Letter writing and career planning.
 Older children work with project staff to identify their strengths and interests, setting realistic goals for their future.